 - 200 g quick cook beef see infographic in post, on what cut to use

 - 1 Tbsp light soy sauce

-- 1 tsp Chinese Rice wine (not vinegar)/dry sherry
+- 1 tsp Chinese Rice wine if you don't do alcohol, ¼ tsp clear vinegar

 - 2 squid tubes

 - 4 stalks Chinese vegetables like choy sim, tat soi or pak choi (or just the good old spinach)